Professional Licensing Law Experience

 When facing reproval, penalties, fines, probation, suspension, revocation, or even a lifetime ban, you want someone you can trust representing your license and your livelihood.

-Professional Licensing Services & Counsel
+Professional License Defense Services & Counsel

 As one can imagine, discipline in some form is sometimes unavoidable.
-In addition to guiding our clients through the licensing and disciplinary process, Simas & Associates, Ltd., works with our clients to navigating the consequences of discipline to a professional licensee.
+In addition to guiding our clients through the licensing and disciplinary process, Simas & Associates, Ltd., works with our clients to navigate the consequences of discipline to a professional licensee.

 In those situations, in addition to minimizing the terms of discipline, we can guide our clients through meeting their new obligations.
 This may mean additional education, credentialing, or therapy.
 We also educate our clients on the numerous collateral consequences for them and their employers, in order to minimize harm and hardship.